Build guide

 Finish right fan

-Secure the top two screw holes with wafer head M3 14mm. -
+Secure the right fan's top two screw holes.M314mm -

 Finish left fan

-Secure the top two screw holes with wafer head M3 14mm. -
+Secure the left fan's top two screw holes.M314mm -

 Install left drive pulley